 If you have a chipped tooth, your dentist may recommend a restorative dentistry procedure, tooth bonding, also known as dental bonding.
-Our dentists in Oregon, Washington, Massachusetts and Alabama provide cosmetic and restorative dentistry procedures, such as bonding teeth, for our patients.
+Our dentists in Oregon, Washington, Massachusetts, Alabama and Florida provide cosmetic and restorative dentistry procedures, such as bonding teeth, for our patients.
 For some, dental bonding can restore the natural look of your teeth and help keep your teeth healthy, so you can keep on flashing those pearly whites.

 Bonding is a process that dentists use to "bond" material to a tooth to change its shape or color.
 Your natural tooth is fused with a bonding material (usually composite resin) to create a strong tooth that looks like your original tooth.
 Composite resin creates a beautiful result and one that perfectly matches the color of your natural teeth.

 Reasons your dentist might suggest you undergo a tooth bonding procedure include:

 - Correcting a chipped or discolored tooth

 - Filling a gap between teeth

 - Changing the shape of a tooth

 - Protecting an exposed tooth root (receded gums)

 Tooth bonding is one of the simplest and least expensive dental procedures.
 In the U.S., the cost of tooth bonding ranges from $100 to $600 per tooth.
 If you have dental insurance, check with your provider to see if tooth bonding is covered by your dental plan.

 There are many advantages to dental bonding.
 For instance, the procedure can correct chipped, stained and misshapen teeth.
 Additional benefits of tooth bonding include: